Profitability Ratios Formula (Table of Contents)

 Things to Remember

-- We cannot rely only on gross profit margins and it will not tell us the true story.
+- We cannot rely only on gross profit margins; it will not tell us the true story.
 Since gross margin does not include the operating expenses, sometimes this can be misleading.
-For example, Business may have good gross margins but due to high operating expenses, the net profit margin is not that good.
+For example, a Business may have good gross margins, but the net profit margin is not good due to high operating expenses.

-- Although profitability ratios formula helps us to analyze business performance, these ratios are universally comparable.
-Companies operating in different industries have a different way of operating and different expenses.
-For example, a Net profit margin of IBM cannot be compared with Starbucks.
+- Although the profitability ratios formula helps us to analyze business performance, these ratios are universally comparable.
+Companies operating in different industries have different ways of operating and different expenses.
+For example, the Net profit margin of IBM cannot be compared with Starbucks.

-- Business can artificially inflate the return on asset number by reducing their assets on the balance sheet.
-One way of doing this is by choosing a different depreciation method compared to the competition.
-For example, If company A is using a straight-line method for depreciation and B is using double declining method, B will have higher ROA in the beginning and lower at the end compared to A
+- Businesses can artificially inflate the return on asset number by reducing their assets on the balance sheet.
+One way to do this is by choosing a different depreciation method than the competition.
+For example, If company A is using a straight-line method for depreciation and B is using the double declining method, B will have a higher ROA in the beginning and lower at the end compared to A

-- Sometimes, companies have seasonal sales and income can vary accordingly.
-So it is always advisable to compare profitability ratios of a company with its performance compared to the same period last year
+- Sometimes, companies have seasonal sales, and income can vary accordingly.
+So it is always advisable to compare the profitability ratios of a company with its performance compared to the same period last year.

 Relevance and Uses Profitability Ratios Formula

-Profitability ratios formula is one of the key tool for financial analysis.
-Everyone wants to grow their hard-earned money and will not like to invest in businesses which are not sound.
-Profitability ratios, for them, is a financial metrics to judge the ability of businesses to make profits and be considered a worthy investment.
+The profitability ratios formula is one of the key tools for financial analysis.
+Everyone wants to grow their hard-earned money and will not like to invest in businesses that are not sound.
+For them, profitability ratios are a financial metric to judge businesses’ ability to make profits and be considered a worthy investment.

-Investors, portfolio managers and even people who are not well versed with financial knowledge can use this tool to make an informed decision about the performance of the companies where they want to invest.
-On the same line, management of the company can also make business-related decisions like expansion, diversification, etc. so that they can improve their profitability.
+Investors, portfolio managers, and even people not well-versed in financial knowledge can use this tool to make an informed decision about the performance of the companies where they want to invest.
+On the same line, the company’s management can also make business-related decisions like expansion, diversification, etc., to improve their profitability.

 Recommended Articles

 This has been a guide to Profitability Ratios formula.
-Here we discuss How to Calculate Profitability Ratios along with practical examples and downloadable excel template.
+Here we discuss How to Calculate Profitability Ratios, practical examples, and a downloadable Excel template.
 You may also look at the following articles to learn more –